Particular/docs.particular.net/persistence/order.md

 ### Example 1

-In this example, RavenDB persistence will be used for all storage types as it overwrites the configuration for the Outbox and GatewayDeduplication storage types.
+In this example, RavenDB persistence is used for all storage types as it overwrites the configuration for the Outbox and GatewayDeduplication storage types.

 snippet: PersistenceOrder_Incorrect